nextflow-io/training/docs/nf_template/4_pipeline.md

 ## Adding a new tool to your pipeline

-Here, you will be adding an nf-core module for `fastp`, a fastq data pre-processing tool that has functions for quality control, trimming of adapters, filtering by quality, and read pruning.
+Here, you will be a process for `fastp`, a fastq data pre-processing tool that has functions for quality control, trimming of adapters, filtering by quality, and read pruning.

 The `fastp` module will take fastq files from the sample sheet as inputs and will produce reports that you will add as inputs for the `MultiQC`